emacs-compat/compat/README.md

 Patches, bug reports and comments can be sent via [GitHub].
 These may include issues in the compatibility code, missing definitions or performance issues.
-If you do not have a GitHub account, we also provide a [development mailing list] and a [issue tracker] on SourceHut, the latter also being accessible via [email].
+We also provide a [development mailing list] and a [issue tracker] on SourceHut, the latter also being accessible via [email].

-When contributing, make sure to provide test and use the existing tests defined in compat-test.el.
-These can be easily executed using the bundled Makefile:

-    make test
+When contributing, you are required to provide tests.
+We use continuous integration to check if patches preserve existing functionality.

 [development mailing list]:
     https://lists.sr.ht/~pkal/compat-devel